Two-sided expansions of monoids: Special cases

-\begin{remark}{\em It is clear that Proposition \ref{prop:prem8} and Theorem \ref{th:presentation} remain valid in the semigroup setting, that is, in the absence of the identity element and the requirement that the identity element is preserved by a premorphism.} \end{remark}
+\begin{remark}{\em It follows from the proof of Proposition~\ref{prop:prem8} that the statement of Proposition~\ref{prop:prem8} (and thus of Theorem \ref{th:presentation}) remains valid in the semigroup setting, that is, in the absence of the identity element and the requirement that the identity element be preserved by a premorphism.} \end{remark}

 From Theorem \ref{th:main} and Theorem \ref{th:presentation} we obtain the following.